13 Most Common 6.4L Powerstroke Problems & Fixes

 Is your 6.4L Powerstroke experiencing excessive soot in the engine compartment?
 Is there soot on the firewall or the hood area?
 Can you hear a loud hissing noise from under the hood?
 A very common issue with the 6.4 is cracking up-pipes.
 The cracking occurs on the expansion joints and can cause a huge loss of power, as well as the symptoms listed above.

 Solution to Cracked Up-Pipe Expansion Joints

 Unfortunately, your only option with cracked up-pipes is to replace them.
 Don’t go with another set of factory up-pipes though!
 There are plenty of aftermarket up-pipes that offer superior construction and even life-time warranties.
-Check out these Up-Pipes from Rudy’s Diesel or MBRP.
+Check out these quality aftermarket up-pipes that should solve the problem forever!

 The 6.4L Powerstroke’s EGR Coolers reduce the temperature of hot exhaust gases after they are re-routed by the EGR valve.
 Coolant is used in this process which over time can break down, clogging the EGR cooler.
 Similar to the 6.0L Powerstroke, 6.4s experience EGR Cooler failure often.
-Unfortunately, the 6.4L Powerstroke has two EGR coolers than can fail!
+Unfortunately, the 6.4L Powerstroke uses two EGR Coolers instead of just one.
+That’s two EGR Coolers than can fail!
 That’s twice the headache!

 Preventing Clogging EGR Coolers